 15-17 Tavistock Place

 I joined the School in December 2007, having spent 16 years as a Manager in general practice, most recently heading the Practice Support Unit in Newham PCT, East London.
-My PhD research was on the managerialisation of general practice and the developing role of the Practice Manager.
+My PhD research was on New Public Management and the managerialisation of general practice, focussing on the developing role of the Practice Manager.